 Location: Conference Center

 If you think our skies are busy with planes and satellites now, just wait!
-This past October Space X announced their plans to launch 40,000 additional small satellites into low orbit.
+In October 2019 Space X announced their plans to launch 40,000 additional small satellites into low orbit.
 Once of the lessons you'll learn in this workshop is how to eliminate planes and satellites from your time lapse sequences.
 See below for more.

 What to Bring:

 Laptop, external hard drive.
 You may also prefer just to watch and takes notes during the class instead of working on your laptop.
 The choice is yours.